 Other Treatments for StrokeEn Español (Spanish Version)

-Rehabilitation is an important part of the recovery process.
+After you are stabilized, rehabilitation becomes an important part of the recovery process.
 It may begin in the acute setting, then continue for months to years after the stroke.
 You may need to learn new ways to do activities of daily living.
 Many assistive technologies and adaptive tools are available to assist you in gaining self-sufficiency.
 The best outcomes are achieved by participating in focused programs that use repetition to rebuild skills and abilities.

 You may have trouble with walking.
 Even just sitting up may require extensive retraining of major muscle groups and coordination.
 You may need to use walking aids, such as a cane or braces, to compensate for weakened muscles.
 Physical therapy will be a very important part of maximizing your recovery.
 During regular therapy sessions, a physical therapist can teach you how to move about after a stroke that has caused leg or body weakness.